callstackincubator/rock/website/src/docs/github-actions/configuration.md

 ## Optimizing CI/CD Performance with paths-ignore

-When using GitHub Actions workflows with RNEF, you can optimize your CI/CD pipelines by using `paths-ignore` to skip unnecessary workflow runs.
+When using GitHub Actions workflows with Rock, you can optimize your CI/CD pipelines by using `paths-ignore` to skip unnecessary workflow runs.
 This can significantly reduce CI time and costs, especially in large repositories where not all changes require rebuilding the mobile applications.

 ### How to implement paths-ignore